visgl/loaders.gl/modules/3d-tiles/README.md

 This module contains a loader for [3D tiles](https://github.com/AnalyticalGraphicsInc/3d-tiles).

-[loaders.gl](https://loaders.gl/docs) is a collection of framework independent 3D and geospatial loaders (parsers).
+[loaders.gl](https://loaders.gl/docs) is a collection of loaders for big data visualizations.

 For documentation please visit the [website](https://loaders.gl).